 Current Price: $269

 If you want good quality marine binoculars without breaking the bank then the Bushnell 7×50 H2O are a good pick.
-Bushnell are experts in producing excellent optics at remarkably low prices and this marine model is no different.
+Bushnell are experts in producing excellent optics at low prices and this marine model is no different.
 The 7x magnification is handy for using the binoculars in and out of the water.
 As far as waterproofing, fog proofing and wide field of view this model matches any other high quality marine binocular.

 Fujinon 14X40 Techno-Stabi IS Binoculars